Classic Recipes: Chicken Asparagus Extra Cheesy Casserole

 Cook chicken breasts in rolling hot water for approximately 30 minutes.
-After draining chicken, let it cool and cut into cubes.
+After draining the chicken, let it cool and cut into cubes.
+Mix the chicken with the cans of cream of chicken soup.
 Place chicken in a 9 x 13 dish.
 Layer the whole asparagus on top of the chicken.
 Mix together the mayonnaise, lemon juice, and seasonings.
 Spread over the asparagus.
 Add the cheese.
-Cook for 30 minutes in 350 degree oven.
+Cook for 30 minutes in a 350-degree oven.
 If you want the cheese a bit crisper, broil for five minutes or less.

-"Simply put on plate, sprits with a bit of your favorite oil & season with salt and pepper.
-Cover with plastic, wrap, and microwave at two minute intervals to desired doneness.
+"Simply put on the plate, sprits with a bit of your favorite oil & season with salt and pepper.
+Cover with plastic, wrap, and microwave at two-minute intervals to the desired doneness.
 Use immediately or place in fridge or freezer for a couple of minutes."

 Recipe for homemade cream of chicken soup (double the recipe for the two cans)